Skip to main content

 The Centre’s practice development work stream provides support to those who need it, from advising on individual legal cases to service and organisational level development.

-Children 1st exists to prevent abuse and neglect, to protect children and keep them safe from harm.
-Children 1st is commissioned by the Scottish Government to administer the national Safeguarders Panel.
+Children First exists to prevent abuse and neglect, to protect children and keep them safe from harm.
+Children First is commissioned by the Scottish Government to administer the national Safeguarders Panel.
 They recruit, train and support Safeguarders who provide reports to children’s hearings.

 Children in Scotland